Leonewu/daily/ast/cjs2esm/README.md

         module.exports[a--] = 123;
         ```

-    3. require/exports in a block
+    3. require/exports isn't at top level or in a block

         ```js
         if (true) require('a');